 Have we always experienced a surplus of lawyers?
-Consider this story about one of our country's early leaders and lawyer-Daniel Webster.
-After attaining his first degree from Dartmouth College in 1797, Daniel Webwww.wyomingbar.org June 2013 Wyoming Lawyer 43 ster's father arranged for his son to be hired as the Clerk of the Courts at a salary of \$1,500.
+Consider this story about one of our country's early leaders and lawyer - Daniel Webster.
+After attaining his first degree from Dartmouth College in 1797, Daniel Webster's father arranged for his son to be hired as the Clerk of the Courts at salary of \$1,500.
 Quite a sum of money for this period.
-Daniel refused stating that he intended to become a lawyer and "not to spend my life jotting down other men's doings."
-His father argued against this stating, "There are already more lawyers than there was any need of, and not half enough work for them."
-Daniel sturdily replied, "There is always room at the top."
-Yes, there is room at the top and many lawyers and firms have been vying for that position since time immemorial.
+Daniel refused, stating that he intended to become a lawyer and "not to spend my life jotting down other men's doings."
+His father argued against this stating "there are already more lawyers than there was any need of, and not half enough work for them."
+Daniel sturdily replied: "There is always room at the top."
+Yes there is room at the top and many lawyers and firms have been vying for that position since time immemorial.

 This imbalance between the supply of lawyers, the rising cost of tuition and the likely inability of those lawyers to get jobs means that fewer people are willing to sign up to pay tuition.
-This means law schools will need to shrink or shutter themselves.
-This is a good thing for the profession, as too many students enter law school misguided about the nature of the legal business and the availability of legal jobs.
-Law school deans offer little or no candor of the realities of the marketplace-assuming they even know.
+This means law schools will need to shrink or close.
+This is a good thing for the profession as too many students enter law school misguided about the nature of the legal business and the availability of legal jobs.
+Law school deans offer little or no candor of the realities of the marketplace - assuming they even know.

 Some correction is already taking place.
-According to the New York Times January 30, 2013, article, Law Schools' Applications Fall as Costs Rise and Jobs Are Cut, the decline in the number of students heading to law schools is profound.
-As the article reported, 30,000 people applied to law school for this coming fall; a 20 percent decline from January 2012 and 38 percent fewer than in 2010.
+According to a New York Times article, "Law Schools' Applications Fall as Costs Rise and Jobs

+Are Cut," Jan.
+30, 2013 (http://nyti.ms/11zgmnh), the decline in the number of students heading to law schools is profound.
+As the article reported, 30,000 people applied to law school for this coming fall; a 20% decline from January 2012 and 38% fewer than in 2010.
 In 2004, 100,000 people applied to law school and in 2013 the number is anticipated to be 54,000 or almost half as much.